MikkelGodsk/Masters-thesis/README.md

 Then proceed as follows:
 - For the first experiment, you only need to put the datasets in a folder "Detection-datasets" in your Google drive.
 To run the experiment, run the file "ProbeVsModel.ipynb" on the "Notebooks" folder.
 - For the second experiment, you need to put the datasets in a folder "Detection-datasets" and compute the activations using the second part of "Detection_dataset_preparation_+_compute_activations.ipynb".
 Then you can run "LinearVsNonlinearProbe.ipynb".
 - The third experiment was run at DTU HPC.
-Here you need to put the dataset in a folder "ITI-datasets" and run "New_Inference_Time_Intervention_generalization_experiment.ipynb"
+Here you need to put the dataset in a folder "ITI-datasets" and run the files from notebooks/iti_runs.
+The one in notebooks has a minor error.